Sleep and weight: Lack of sleep related to weight gain

 Previous research by the University of Chicago had also associated short sleep with an increase in calorie consumption from snacks, albeit with no change in overall calorie intake, hormone levels or energy expenditure across the different sleep schedules tested.
 A 2014 review of studies on the link between sleep debt and obesity also reported no association between short sleep duration and total energy expenditure.

 A study of Gonnissen et al. (2012) showed that the desire-to-eat ratings were higher after a night of fragmented sleep in comparison to a normal night of sleep.
 This could be one explanation why people eat more when they are sleep deprived.
 Another study with adolescents found greater neural activation in brain regions associated with inhibition in response to food cues after sleep restriction and also found neural activation was consistent with greater reward processing associated with food cues after sleep restriction.
 These findings did not differ in groups with normal weight or overweight/obese.

-Sleep restriction also showed to increase the neuronal response like blood oxygen to high-caloric food in normal-weight subjects (reward processing food cues after sleep restriction.
-And let to relative increase of activity in brain areas related with reward.
+Sleep restriction in normal-weight subjects also showed an increase in activity of reward and food-sensitive areas of the brain when viewing unhealthy food, compared with viewing healthy food.
 This study shows a link between restricted sleep and susceptibility to food stimuli, which might increase the risk of overeating.

 Another explanation of the relationship stems from the balance between two hormones, leptin and ghrelin, which act on the nuclei of the hypothalamus to monitor energy and food intake.
 Leptin primarily inhibits appetite while ghrelin, which is the released by the stomach, works to stimulate appetite.
 Sleep deprivation has been associated with increased levels of ghrelin and decreased levels of leptin in multiple studies.
 In addition to the hormonal variation, other research has also associated shortened sleep durations with a proportional increase in subjects' BMIs.